-The majority of large Finnish companies (24 companies) have set scope 3 reduction targets that cover only a portion of the scope 3 categories.
-This is acceptable, because the SBTi criteria demands that at least 67% of scope 3 emissions must be covered by the target.
+A slight majority of large Finnish companies (16 companies) have set scope 3 reduction targets that cover only a portion of the scope 3 categories.
+This can be acceptable, because the SBTi criteria demands that at least 67% of scope 3 emissions must be covered by the target.
 However, this makes it difficult to reflect the ambition level of the targets as well as raises questions about the degree of ambition.
-Fortunately, the majority of the large companies (22) have set a scope 3 emission reduction target of more than 40%, with only four setting a target of 20-40% and none setting a target of less than 20%.
-Based on the data, 16 large Finnish companies have established emission targets that cover their total scope 3 emissions.
-Nine companies have set a reduction target of more than 40% for scope 3 emissions, two have set a reduction target of 20-40%, and five have settled for a reduction target of less than 20% for scope 3 emissions.
+A portion of these large companies (6) have set a scope 3 emission reduction target of more than 40%, eight have set a target of 20-40% and two have set a target of less than 20%.
+Based on the data, 14 large Finnish companies have established emission targets that cover their total scope 3 emissions.
+Ten of these have set a reduction target of more than 40% for scope 3 emissions. three have set a reduction target of 20-40%, and one has settled for a reduction target of less than 20% for scope 3 emissions.
+All in all, 30 larger companies have set concrete scope 3 emission reduction targets.
+Of the 33 larger companies that have set emission reduction targets, three companies do not have concrete scope 3 emission reduction targets and instead have targets, for example, related to their emission intensity or supplier SBTi-commitments.